compomics/jsparklines/README.txt

    The charts are created using JFreeChart and added to the table columns using custom TableCellRenderers.

-   Two main types of charts are currently supported: bar charts and line charts.
-The colors and the plot orientation is set when creating the sparklines.
+   More than 27 types of charts/renderers are supported!

    ======================
     JSparklines Web Page
    ======================